whacked/cow/learning the soroban as an adult.md

 i think i'm mostly able to do the 2-keta soroban in a full visualization manner now but because the current design shows the initial soroban at all times, maybe it's a sufficient crutch. we will test after the flash anzan app is ready

+### 2022-09-26 00:27:04+08:00

+fastest record today, from being pretty focused, less mistakes (although 1 gohasan), keeping up the lookahead and not slowing down